Zayd ibn al-Khattab: Biography

 He was the son of al-Khattab ibn Nufayl, a member of the Adi clan of the Quraysh tribe in Mecca, and of Asma bint Wahb of the Asad tribe.
 He was older than his brother Umar.
 He is described as "a very tall dark man".

 He gave his brother Umar a chance to go with Quraysh's trade caravan and trade with Syria's traders and always showed kindness and love to him.

 He became a Muslim sometime before August 616.
 He joined the general emigration to Medina in 622 and was made the brother in Islam of Ma'n ibn Adi.

-His wife Habibah (Jamilah) bint Abi 'Amir was from the 'Amr clan of the Aws tribe in Medina; she bore him a daughter, Asma, but the marriage probably ended in divorce.
+His wife Habibah (Jamilah) bint Abi 'Amir was from the 'Amr clan of the Aws tribe in Medina; they had a daughter, Asma, but the marriage probably ended in divorce.
 Habibah's niece Jamila was briefly married to Zayd's brother Umar.
 Zayd's marriage to his cousin, 'Atikah bint Zayd, was childless and also ended in divorce.
 In Medina he married Lubabah, the daughter of Abu Lubaba ibn Abd al-Mundhir, also from the 'Amr clan of Aws, who was the mother of his son 'Abdulrahman.

 He fought at the Battle of Badr, the Battle of Uhud, the Battle of the Ditch and "all the battles with Allah's Messenger".
 At Uhud Umar urged Zayd to borrow his armour.
 Zayd put it on but then he took it off again, saying, "I want what you want for yourself."